h2oai/h2o-3/h2o-docs/src/product/getting-data-into-h2o.rst

  - ORC is available only if H2O is running as a Hadoop job.
  - Users can also import Hive files that are saved in ORC format.
+ - When doing a parallel data import into a cluster:

+   - If the data is an unzipped csv file, H2O can do offset reads, so each node in your cluster can be directly reading its part of the csv file in parallel.
+   - If the data is zipped, H2O will have to read the whole file and unzip it before doing the parallel read.

+   So, if you have very large data files reading from HDFS, it is best to use unzipped csv.
+But if the data is further away than the LAN, then it is best to use zipped csv.

 .. _data_sources: